Depression And Pregnancy: Perinatal Depression Signs And Treatment

 • Postpartum psychosis: Postpartum psychosis is a serious but rare short-term psychotic disorder.
 People with postpartum psychosis are often treated in an inpatient hospital with medications, therapy, and supervision.

 A physician may not divulge a diagnosis; instead, they may determine that you or your partner are experiencing normal responses to transitioning to parenthood.
 Many parents experience stress, physical and emotional exhaustion, and sleep deprivation that can cause feelings like sadness and anger.
-These feelings are often resolved within a few days or weeks of childbirth.
+This doesn’t necessarily mean you are experiencing depression during pregnancy or after the birth of your child.
+Oftentimes, these feelings are resolved within a few days or weeks of childbirth.

 Some people experience a reduction in perinatal depression symptoms when they attend psychotherapy sessions with a licensed professional.
-Cognitive-behavioral therapy (CBT) is a type of psychotherapy that focuses on re-evaluating thoughts, emotions, and behaviors to address the symptoms of depression.
+Cognitive-behavioral therapy (CBT) is a type of psychotherapy that focuses on re-evaluating thoughts, emotions, and behaviors to address symptoms.
 CBT for perinatal depression has been proven effective at reducing symptoms.

 For people who find that commuting to therapy is a barrier to receiving appropriate care, online CBT through a platform like BetterHelp may be valuable.
 A study from 2018 found that online CBT could effectively address depression and common mental health conditions.